benhcai/code0312/README.md

-👋  I’m Benjamin Cai, an aspiring software developer, full-stack engineer and guitarist 🎸.
+Welcome to my repo 👋, my name's Benjamin Cai, an aspiring software developer, full-stack engineer and guitarist  🎸.

 🏗  Current developments are mostly focused on developing projects with JavaScipt or React on the frontend and Node.js as the backend.

-🚀  Personally interests include all things crypto.
+🚀  Personal interests include all things crypto.

-⾦  Lately, I've also been learning and enjoying Rust and reading "the book".
+⾦  Lately, I've also been learning Rust and enjoying reading "the book".

 <!---